 Wolverines are an icon of the wild.
 These wide ranging, wily critters are known for climbing the steepest peaks and travelling long distances across rugged landscapes.
-But in southern British Columbia they face even tougher conditions: roads have been cut through their habitat, uncontrolled recreation pushes them away from food and den sites, and ongoing trapping is risky for a small population that reproduces slowly.
+But in southern British Columbia they face even tougher conditions: roads have been cut through their habitat and uncontrolled recreation pushes them away from food and den sites.
+Until now, wolverines have faced trapping in the Kootenays, but thanks to messages like yours, the province has already proposed a ban on trapping for our corner of the province to begin this year.

 Wolverines, who are adapted for winter, storing food and raising their young in the snow, face a difficult future as climate change warms the mountains, northern forests and tundra they call home.
 The high-elevation, snow-capped peaks of the Columbia and Rocky Mountains are an ever more important refuge for wolverines as our planet warms.
-We have to give wolverines a chance to survive and thrive in our mountains, away from endless roads, noisy engines, and traplines.
+We have to give wolverines a chance to survive and thrive in our mountains, away from endless roads and noisy engines.
 BC needs a plan to protect wolverines—now.

 Write a message to Forests Minister Doug Donaldson asking for an effective provincial wolverine management plan (the last plan was from 1989!) that: